Healthdirect Free Australian health advice you can count on.

 Encephalitis

-If you or your child has symptoms of encephalitis, a seizure or any change in level of alertness, go to the emergency department straight away.
+If you or your child has symptoms of encephalitis, a seizure or altered alertness, go to the nearest emergency department immediately, or call triple zero (000) for an ambulance.

 Key facts

-• Encephalitis is inflammation of your brain, which can be life-threatening.
+• Encephalitis is inflammation of the brain and can be life-threatening.

-• Encephalitis can cause drowsiness, confusion, seizures, fever and headache.
+• Symptoms may include drowsiness, confusion, seizures, fever and headaches.

-• After recovering from encephalitis, you may have ongoing problems such as epilepsy, fatigue or difficulty with memory, balance, hearing or speech.
+• After recovering from encephalitis you may have lasting medical issues such as seizures or problems with memory, balance, hearing or speaking.

 What is encephalitis?

 Encephalitis is an inflammation of the brain.
 It is usually caused by a virus.
-It is rare but potentially life-threatening.
-It can lead to permanent brain damage.
+It is rare, but can be life-threatening.
+Encephalitis can lead to permanent brain damage or death.

 What causes encephalitis?